 Negotiation and implementation of CBMs is tough work, compounded by the fact that the initiatives are often subject to outside political tension, which forestall their progress.
-Success often depends on the foresight of national leaders, who recognize the benefits of CBMs and work vigorously to pursue them, despite criticism or risk.
+Success often depends on the foresight of national leaders, who recognize the benefits of CBMs and work vigor-ously to pursue them, despite criticism or fear.
 The need for sustained dialogue to address issues of regional security is likewise important.

 In reflecting on the Korean peninsula, one thing stands out.
-The Korean peninsula is a unique case in that the ultimate goal for both countries is already in concert: peaceful reunification.
+The Korean peninsula is a unique case in that the ultimate goal for both countries is already in concert: the peaceful reunification of the Korean peninsula.
 With that understood, the agreements and CBMs that will propel the two countries forward seem somehow closer to attain than for some other regions.